 Many assume the desert southwest of Arizona is a safe haven for asthma allergy sufferers but they’re wrong.
 While there may be less foliage in Arizona than there is in say in the Midwest or East, the mild climate means flora and fauna bloom year round.
 This means that symptoms are occurring year round, and especially worse after big rain or wet monsoon season.

 As you’ll see from the list below, it’s not the amount of foliage that matters to allergy sufferers so much as the type of foliage.
 Plants native to the desert southwest like ragweed and juniper are some of the worst asthma and allergy triggers anywhere.

-Common Triggers for Asthma/Allergy Sufferers in Arizona
+Common Triggers for Asthma/Allergy Sufferers in Phoenix

 - Bermuda grass

-- Wind pollenated plants
+- Wind pollinated plants